Butter is a favorite food at our house. It is packed with fat soluble vitamins and beneficial fats that support many aspects of health.

 Herb infused compound butters combine the fat soluble vitamins in butter with the flavor and health benefits of various herbs for a delicious and simple condiment.

-- Place all ingredients in a medium bowl and use a fork to mix until all herbs are evenly incorporated.
+- Add the olive oil to the bowl if using and mix with a fork until all the herbs are evenly incorporated.

-- Place mixture in to a piece of parchment paper or wax paper and form in to a roll/stick.
+- Place the mixture into a piece of parchment paper or wax paper and form into a roll/stick.

-- Place in the fridge for at least four hours (or overnight if possible).
+- Place in the refrigerator for at least four hours (or overnight if possible).

-- Serve with meats, vegetables or whatever sounds good!
+- Serve on meats, vegetables, or whatever sounds good!

 - See variations below.